kaylahoffman/PersonalProject/README.md

 # COSI 103 REPO
-This is the codebase for the following class:
+This is my (Kayla Hoffman) personal project that elaborated on programming assignments from the class:
 COSI 103A, Timothy Hickey, Brandeis Univeristy